Pear Buttery Goodness

 Okay.
 Enough jabbering.
 Let's party.

-Step Two: While I sure wish I had a wonderful food mill (like this one) to run these pears through, I didn't.
+While I sure wish I had a wonderful food mill (like this one) to run these pears through, I didn't.
 But what I did have is a food processor (like this), though I think a blender would work wonders here too!
-I simple put a load of pears into the food processor and pureed them until they were nice and smooth!
+I simply put a load of pears into the food processor and pureed them until they were nice and smooth!
 Sometimes, I had to stop it to scrape the sides of the bowl, then re-run for a few more seconds in order to get all the chunks.
 The overall goal of this step is simple: Puree the pears by any means necessary.
 Something tells me you're inventive enough to figure out the "how"...

 Did someone say fall?